Screen and Sound Archive

-The National Screen and Sound Archive of Wales was established in 2001 in order to preserve and promote the audio-visual heritage of Wales.
-The archive is funded by the National Library of Wales and the Welsh Government and located at the National Library of Wales in Aberystwyth.
+The Screen and Sound Archive of the National Library of Wales was established in 2001 in order to preserve and promote the audio-visual heritage of Wales.
+The archive is located at the National Library of Wales in Aberystwyth.
 The archive holds a collection of 5.5 million feet of film that represents Welsh culture and life in Wales from the late 19th century through to the 21st century.

 The Archive puts on screenings of its collections.